angular/angular/aio/src/extra-files/README.md

 inside the folder with the same name as the current deployment mode (next, stable, archive) will be copied to the `dist` folder.

-See the `scripts/deploy-to-firebase.sh` script for more detail.
+See the `scripts/deploy-to-firebase.js` script for more details.

 **Note:**
-The `deploy-to-firebase.sh` script always expects there to be a folder for the current deployment mode (even if it is empty).
+The `deploy-to-firebase.js` script always expects there to be a folder for the current deployment mode (even if it is empty).